Muhlenbergia sericea

 Among Florida's Seminole People, sweetgrass was the most commonly used material for basket weaving.
 These baskets were often sold in tourist gift shops.
 In recent years, sweetgrass is becoming harder to find in South Florida.
 It is now only harvested during certain times of the year and in just a few locations.
 This grass has historical importance in South Carolina, where it has been used for basket weaving.
 African Americans from the Gullah tradition in the South Carolina Lowcountry still weave artistic baskets using this native grass.

 Gotthilf Heinrich (Henry) Ernst Muhlenberg (1753-1815) who was American born but returned to his ancestral Germany for schooling and later returned to America.
 He was an ordained Lutheran minister but devoted his free time to the study of the botany.
 The specific epithet is the Latin word meaning "silky", in reference to this plants very soft open inflorescences.
 This species has been considered a variant of M. capillaris (var. filipes), and was also called Muhlenbergie filipes.
+There are 180 species of Muhlenbergia with the greatest number native to the southwestern United States and Mexico; there are also native species in Canada, Central and South America and in Asia.

 Found in dunes and barrier islands, the native range and distribution of gulf muhly extends along the coast of North Carolina, south to Florida, and west to Texas.